-The physical interpretation of parameters is generally difficult, especially for those of the groundwater model, because of the complexity of the karstic system.
-Table 3 shows the optimal values of the six parameters of the soil moisture model, assigned to the corresponding HRUs.
-It is not surprising that the direct runoff coefficients, c, and the retention rates for percolation, $\mu$ , are mainly affected by the soil permeability, whereas the soil capacities, $S{\text{max}}$ , are more related to the terrain slope.
-Thus, the plain areas of the basin have almost double capacity if compared to the mountainous ones, for the same category of permeability.
+The physical interpretation of parameters is generally difficult, especially for those of the groundwater model, because of the complexity of the karst system.
+Table 4 shows the optimal values of the six parameters of the soil moisture model, assigned to the corresponding HRUs.
+It is not surprising that the direct runoff coefficients, c, and the retention rates for percolation, $\mu$ , are mainly affected by the soil permeability, whereas the soil capacities, $S{max}$ , are more related to the terrain slope.
+Thus, the plain areas of the basin have almost twice the capacity of the mountainous ones, for the same category of permeability.
 On the other hand, the percolation rates through the high-permeable soils are significant, which explains the limited contribution of surface flows to the total water potential of the basin.
-Regarding the river infiltration coefficients, their optimal values are 26.4, 8.5 and 3.1%, along the upper, middle and lower course of Boeoticos Kephisos.
-The significant percentage of water losses in the upstream segment is consistent with the flow measurements, as mentioned in section 5.1.
+Regarding the river infiltration coefficients, their optimal values are 26.4, 8.5 and 3.1%, along the upper, middle and lower course of Boeoticos Kephisos, respectively.
+The significant percentage of water losses in the upstream segment is consistent with the flow measurements, as mentioned in Sect.
+5.1.

-The semi-distributed formulation of the model provides a much clearer view of the water balance of the basin and the spatial distribution of its water resources.
-The water balance components, for the 10-year control period, are summarized in Table 4.
+The semi-distributed formulation of the model provides a much clearer view of the water balance of the basin and the spatial distribution of its water resources (Table 2).
+The overall water balance components, for the 10-year control period, are summarized in Table 5.
 Significant part of precipitation is lost due to evapotranspiration (62.3%) and underground runoff, conducted to the sea (10.4%).
-The results are very close to those reported by Rozos et al. (2004).
-Percolation reaches 29.6% of precipitation, whereas flood runoff is only 6.9%, due to the dominance of high-permeable areas.
-Due to increased demands, less than half of the available resources reach the basin outlet, thus indicating a significantly disturbed hydrosystem.
+The results are close to the first calibration scenario reported by Rozos